iPhone 7 Helps Apple Gain Market Share Thanks To Galaxy Note 7 Disaster

 This is good news for Apple, who has been criticized for lacking innovation with their new smartphones.
 One of the biggest complaints was that Apple was removing the standard headphone jack.
 An article in Mashable summarized that the removal of the headphone jack doesn’t represent anything groundbreaking.

-“And I’ve never heard anything as ridiculous emanate from that stage as I did Wednesday, when marketing chief Phil Schiller explained why the iPhone 7 would not have a standard 3.5mm aux cable input, better known as the headphone jack,” said columnist Chris Taylor, who added that music certainly doesn’t sound better over Bluetooth or a Lightning connector.
+“And I’ve never heard anything as ridiculous emanate from that stage as I did Wednesday, when marketing chief Phil Schiller explained why the iPhone 7 would not have a standard 3.5mm aux cable input, better known as the headphone jack,” wrote columnist Chris Taylor, who added that music certainly doesn’t sound better over Bluetooth or a Lightning connector.

 Then, there is the fact that both the 4.7-inch iPhone 7 and 5.5-inch iPhone 7 Plus versions have outdated screen resolutions (750 x 1334 for iPhone 7 and 1920 x 1080 for the 7 Plus).
 However, many would argue that Apple hasn’t changed the screen resolution because it would decrease battery life.
 There is also the argument that on such a small device, a higher screen resolution wouldn’t make much of a difference to the human eye.

-Many believe that the iPhone 7 and (especially) the 7 Plus smartphones are gaining market share because one major Android flagship phone, the Samsung Galaxy Note 7, was recalled.
-The recall eventually led to many Android users reluctantly purchasing the iPhone 7 plus.
+Many believe that the iPhone 7, especially the 7 Plus, smartphones are gaining market share because one major Android flagship phone, the Samsung Galaxy Note 7, was recalled.
+The recall eventually led to many Android users reluctantly purchasing the iPhone 7 Plus.

-The Galaxy Note 7 arrived to fantastic reviews when released in August.
+The Galaxy Note 7 arrived with fantastic reviews when released in August.
 Then, some phones started to explode.
 Samsung issued a recall and rushed replacement smartphones to the market.
 Then, some of the replacement smartphones started to explode.
 All in all, the Note 7 launch was the most disastrous smartphone launch in history.

-Samsung suffered a lot of brand damage, but is getting ready to come back with the Galaxy S8.
+Samsung suffered a lot of brand damage but is getting ready to come back with the Galaxy S8.
 According to Tech Radar, the Galaxy S8 is shaping up to be a huge upgrade from the S7 and S7 Edge.

 “Likely highlights include a 4K screen, a Snapdragon 830 processor, 6GB of RAM and a massively improved camera.
 There’s even a chance that the Samsung Galaxy S8 will have an iris scanner or a foldable screen, though the latter is somewhat less likely.”